SiliconLabs/peripheral_examples/series2/lesense/lesense_decoder/readme.txt

 lesense_decoder

-This project demonstrates the usage of LESENSE to sample two channels using ACMP on the EFR32FG23 device.
+This project demonstrates the usage of LESENSE to sample two channels using ACMP.
 The LESENSE uses the ACMP peripheral to sample the input state of push button 0 and 1.
 The dedicated LESENSE decoder is used to read the sensor state and update its internal state machine according to the user configuration.
 Upon valid transition, the LESENSE interrupt will fire and read its current state to update the LEDs.

 Total states in the state machine: 4
 Total arcs used: 16